learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

     * Extract something you care about

-* Group by key: Sort and Shuffle
+* Group by key: Sort and shuffle

 * Reduce: